Summer camping barbecue recipes

 Carefully remove the stalks from the mushrooms to leave a convenient ‘cup’ for the cheese.

-Toss the mushrooms in a couple of tablespoonfuls of olive oil, so they are coated all over then season with salt and pepper.
+Toss the mushrooms in a couple of tablespoonfuls of olive oil so they are coated all over then season with salt and pepper.

 Pop them flat side down on the barbecue and cook for around five minutes on a medium to hot setting.
-Once browned on the flat side, remove them from the heat and with a knife or spoon, work the goats’ cheese into the ‘cup’.
+Once browned on the flat side, remove them from the heat and, with a knife or spoon, work the goat's cheese into the ‘cup’.

 Return them to the heat and cook for another five minutes, rounded side down, until the mushrooms are well done and the cheese inside is nice and gooey.
-Also works well with mozzarella for a milder flavour or stilton for a really strong flavour.
+Also works well with mozzarella for a milder flavour or Stilton for a really strong flavour.

 BUTTERFLIED LEG OF LAMB

-• 3lb boned out leg of lamb
+• 3lb bone-out leg of lamb

 • 4 large cloves of garlic